LogtalkDotOrg/logtalk3/manuals/sources/faq/troubleshooting.rst

 running the ``lgt2xml`` shell script in the directory containing the XML documenting files.
 This is a consequence of the lack of support for the ``disable-output-escaping`` attribute in the browser XSLT processor.
-The workaround is to use other browser (e.g. Safari or Opera) or to use instead the ``lgt2html`` shell script in the directory containing the XML documenting files to convert them to (X)HTML files for browsing.
+The workaround is to use another browser (e.g. Safari or Opera) or to use instead the ``lgt2html`` shell script in the directory containing the XML documenting files to convert them to (X)HTML files for browsing.